syncfusion-content/asp.netwebforms-docs/aspnet/LinearGauge/Getting-Started.md

 ### Set Animation option and Label Color

 * You can draw the Thermometer with some Label color and Animation.
-* Intially set EnableAnimation property to ‘false’ to avoid unwanted script loads.
+* Initially set EnableAnimation property to ‘false’ to avoid unwanted script loads.

 {% highlight html %}